la-ots/pelican/docs/accessibility/checklist.md

 ### Operable

-- Are all menus, links, buttons, and other controls [usable only by keyboard](/accessibility/keyboard/), to make them accessible to users who don’t use a mouse?
+- Are all menus, links, buttons, and other controls [usable by keyboard](/accessibility/keyboard/), to make them accessible to users who don’t use a mouse?
 - Does the web page include a visible focus indicator so all users, especially those using a keyboard, can easily know their current position?
 - Do features that scroll or update automatically (e.g., slideshows, carousels) have prominent accessible controls that enable users to pause or advance these features on their own?
 - Do pages that have time limits include mechanisms for adjusting those limits for users who need more time?